glycerine/spin_paxos/README.md

 on the happy path.
 (To be fair, at the time, Paxos didn't come with leaders and leases, it was leaderless originally.)

 But also, he's not wrong about the local read thing.
 See the whole discussion and mantra above on
 "state is diffused over a quorum".

 Birman is saying that doesn't have to be the case(!)
-With the a different algorithm, you might be able to reliably return local reads without a network quorum check.
+With a different algorithm, you might be able to reliably return local reads without a network quorum check.

 This has obvious performance benefits.
 Anyway.
 Read his history of the field (https://www.cs.cornell.edu/ken/History.pdf) for more context (its a great read).
 Virtual synchrony was primarily used